 Now approaching his 92nd birthday, he is one of Germany's most respected elder statesmen, his status as one of Germany's most popular chancellors since the war underpinned by opinion polls.

-There was no immediate reaction from the German government to his remarks.'Learning on the job'
+There was no immediate reaction from the German government to his remarks.

 Mr Schmidt told Handelsblatt newspaper he did not want to say "anything negative" about Mrs Merkel or Mr Schaeuble, both of whom are Christian Democrats - the Social Democrats' traditional chief rival in German politics.